mhahnFr/SecretPathway_macOS/README.md

 This repository contains the `macOS` version of the *[SecretPathway]*, a [MUD] client.
 This version is written in Swift for `macOS`.

-_macOS 11.0 or newer is reqired to build and run this app._
+_macOS 11.0 or newer is required to build and run this app._

 ### Final notes
 This version of the client is still work in progress.